-- Employers shall assess their workplace for hazards and job tasks that can potentially expose employees SARS-CoV-2 or COVID-19, and classify each each employee by risk level of exposure. - Employers shall develop and implement policies and procedures for employees to report when they are sick or experiencing symptoms consistent with COVID-19.
-Such employees shall not report to or be allowed to remain at work or on a job site until cleared for return to work. - Employers shall not permit known COVID-19, known asymptomatic COVID-19, or suspected COVID-19 employees or other persons to report to or be allowed to remain at work or on a job site until cleared for return to work - Employers shall notify employees, other employers, and the building/facility owner if an employer is notified of a COVID-19 positive test for one of its own employees, a subcontractor employee, or other person who was present at the place of employment within the previous 14 days from the date of positive test. - Employers shall ensure that sick leave policies are flexible - Employers shall discuss with subcontractors, and companies that provide contract or temporary employees about the importance of suspected COVID-19 and known COVID-19 subcontractor, contract, or temporary employees staying home and encourage them to develop non-punitive sick leave policies.
+- Employers shall assess their workplace for hazards and job tasks that can potentially expose employees SARS-CoV-2 or COVID-19, and classify employees by risk level of exposure.
+Employees exposed to the same hazards or performing the same job tasks may be grouped for classification purposes. - Serologic test issues are addressed. - Employers shall develop and implement policies and procedures for employees to report when they are sick or experiencing symptoms consistent with COVID-19, and no alternative diagnosis has been made (e.g., tested positive for influenza).
+Such employees shall not report to or be allowed to remain at work or on a job site until cleared for return to work. - Employers shall not permit known COVID-19, known asymptomatic COVID-19, or suspected COVID-19 employees or other persons to report to or be allowed to remain at work or on a job site until cleared for return to work - Employers shall notify employees at the place of employment, other employers, and the building/facility owner if an employer is notified of a COVID-19 positive test for one of its own employees, a subcontractor employee, or other person who was present at the place of employment within the previous 14 days from the date of positive test. - Employers shall ensure that sick leave policies are flexible - Employers shall discuss with subcontractors, and companies that provide contract or temporary employees about the importance of suspected COVID-19 and known COVID-19 subcontractor, contract, or temporary employees staying home and encourage them to develop non-punitive sick leave policies.
 Known COVID-19 and suspected COVID-19 subcontractor, contract, or temporary employees shall not report to or be allowed to remain at work or on a job site until cleared for return to work. - The employer shall develop and implement policies and procedures for employee return to work using either a symptom-based and test-based strategy depending on local healthcare and testing circumstances. - Unless otherwise provided in this regulation/standard, employers shall ensure that employees observe physical distancing while on the job and during paid breaks on the employer's property. - Employers shall comply with applicable respiratory protection, personal protective equipment regulations and ensure compliance with mandatory requirements of any applicable executive order or order of public health emergency. - A medical exemption is provided from use of a respirator, surgical/medical procedure mask, or face covering by any employee. - Access to common areas, break or lunchrooms shall be closed or controlled. - Sanitation and disinfecting procedures.
 Compliance with the hazard communication standard.